Albert Samama Chikly

 Albert Samama Chikly (24 January 1872 – December 28, 1934), was a Tunisian filmmaker and photographer.
-Considered one of the earliest pillars in World Cinema, Albert was a photographer, filmmaker, technophile, adventurer, cyclist and the pioneer of the Seventh Art.
+Considered one of the earliest pillars in World Cinema, Albert was a photographer, filmmaker, technophile, adventurer, and cyclist.

 Personal life

-He was born on 24 January 1872 in Tunis, Tunisia to a wealthy Tunisian family with Jewish origin.
+He was born on 24 January 1872 in Tunis, Tunisia to a wealthy Tunisian Jewish family.
 His father David Samama, was a banker of the Bey who established a banking institution that later become the Bank of Tunisia.
 His mother was a housewife.
 Albert continued his studies with Charles Lavigerie and then with the Jesuits in Marseille.
 He was a traveler that traveled to Cape Horn, China and Australia frequently even at young age.
 He received his nickname 'Chikli' from the brotherhood of firefighters of the island of Chikly, a small island on Lake Tunis.